rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.9.3 Affixing labels and barcodes

+Barcodes should be covered with a clear barcode cover to help them stay on.

 **Examples:**

 *Document case (.5 linear feet):* Label should be placed in the middle, under the flap.
 The barcode should be placed on the middle of the bottom of the flap.